Quattro (four-wheel-drive system): Viscous coupling

-This 4WD system was used only on Volkswagen branded vehicles, and was never used on any Audi cars except Audi R8 model.
+This 4WD system was used only on Volkswagen branded vehicles, and was never used on any Audi cars except Audi R8 models.

 The aforementioned viscous coupling 4WD system was found in the Mk2 generation of transverse-engined A2-platform vehicles, including the Volkswagen Golf Mk2 and Jetta.
 It was also found on the Volkswagen Type 2 (T3) (Vanagon in the US), Mk3 generation of Golf and Jetta, third generation of Volkswagen Passat B3 (which was based on a heavily revised A-platform), and the Volkswagen Eurovan.

 The Vanagon system was RWD-biased, the engine and transaxle were in the rear, whereas the viscous coupling was found in the front axle near the final drive.
 This 4WD system was known as Syncro on all vehicles.

 What: Automatic four wheel drive (on demand).

 A viscous coupling installed instead of a centre differential, with freewheel mechanism to disconnect the driven axle when braking.

 Open rear differential (mechanical differential lock optional on Vanagon).

 Open front differential (mechanical differential lock optional on Vanagon).

 Normally a front-wheel drive vehicle (except Vanagon, see above).
 In normal driving conditions, 95% of torque is transferred to front axle.
 Because viscous coupling is considered to be "slow" (some time is needed for silicone fluid to warm-up and solidify), 5% of torque is transferred to rear axle at all times to "pre-tension" the viscous coupling and reduce activation time.
 The coupling locks when slipping occurs and up to near 50% of torque is automatically transferred to rear axle (front in Vanagon).
 In on-road conditions, the car will not move if one front wheel and one rear wheel lose traction.

 The freewheel segment, installed inside the rear differential, lets rear wheels rotate faster than front wheels without locking the viscous coupling and preventing ABS from applying brakes to each wheel independently.
 Because of the freewheel, torque can be transferred to rear axle only when the vehicle is moving forward.
 For four-wheel drive to work when reversing, a vacuum-actuated "throttle control element" is installed on the differential case.
 This device locks the freewheel mechanism when in reverse gear.
 The freewheel mechanism unlocks when the gear-shift lever is pushed to the right, past the third gear.
 The freewheel is not unlocked immediately after leaving reverse gear on purpose – this is to prevent the freewheel from cycling from locked to unlocked if the car is stuck and driver is trying to "rock" the car by changing from first to reverse and back.

 Disadvantages of this four-wheel drive system are related to actuation time of the viscous coupling.